microsoft/unilm/README.md

 # Hiring
 We are hiring at all levels (including FTE researchers and interns)!
 If you are interested in working with us on Foundation Models (aka large-scale pre-trained models) and AGI, NLP, MT, Speech, Document AI and Multimodal AI, please send your resume to <a href="mailto:fuwei@microsoft.com" class="x-hidden-focus">fuwei@microsoft.com</a>.

-## AGI Fundamentals
+## Foundation Architecture
 ### TorchScale - Transformers at (any) Scale ([repo](https://github.com/microsoft/torchscale))

-Fundamental research to improve modeling generality and capability, as well as training stability and efficiency for Transformers at any scale.
+Fundamental research to develop new architectures for foundation models and A(G)I, focusing on modeling generality and capability, as well as training stability and efficiency.

 > Stability - [**DeepNet**](https://github.com/microsoft/unilm/tree/master/deepnet): scaling Transformers to 1,000 Layers and beyond